 Are you looking for a SaltStack Enterprise alternative?
-When evaluating server automation alternatives to SaltStack, you will want to compare competencies and features such as configuration management, server automation, cost, analytics, community support, integration and deployment, compliance testing, issues tracking, among others.
+When evaluating server automation alternatives to SaltStack, you will want to compare competencies and features such as configuration management, server automation, cost, analytics, community support, integration and deployment, compliance testing, and issues tracking, among others.

 Configuration management and server automation are essential components of an organization running at maximum operational efficiency.
 Developing software is hard enough; satisfying user demand for new features can be even more challenging.
 That makes automation an essential part of any IT infrastructure.
 As McKinsey puts it, automation at scale can have numerous benefits such as “greater workforce efficiency, increased revenue, and higher consumer satisfaction.”